 After moving to Ireland in 2003, Megan worked for Kelleher O’Doherty Solicitors in Dublin, where she had sole responsibility for the firm’s indictable crime and judicial review practice and the firm’s refugee and asylum seeker practice.

 Megan was a registered Trade Marks Attorney from 1999 to 2009 and is a director and current president of the Ormond Ski Club.

 Megan also advises the Commonwealth Attorney-General’s department in extradition matters.

-In early 2012, Megan was one of 12 junior counsel selected to participate in the Trial Counsel Development Program.
+In early 2012, Megan was one of 12 junior barristers to be selected to participate in the Trial Counsel Development Program.
 She is a current member of the VLA Criminal Trial Preferred Barrister List.
 Additionally, Megan is an accredited specialist criminal law advocate under the Victorian Bar's Indictable Crime Certificate program.

 Further, Megan has undertaken cultural awareness training provided by Kellawan Indigenous Consultants for persons who are members of Aboriginal communities.